Student Learning Outcomes

 Each semester, instructors who teach courses mapped to an institutional learning outcome are expected to apply the corresponding SLO rubric to a course assignment/artifact/activity.
 At this time, instructors report course-level rubric data through an online survey.
 Co-curricular activities mapped to institutional learning outcomes are also invited to submit rubric data through the online survey.

-The data collection for Spring 2018 is now open.
-All General Education courses being taught in spring 2018, as well as co-curricular activities that assess student learning outcomes, will be required to submit data.
-Please submit your data through this survey no later than May 18, 2018.
+The data collection for Fall 2018 is now open.
+All General Education courses being taught in fall 2018, as well as co-curricular activities that assess student learning outcomes, will be required to submit data.
+This survey should be utilized for fall 2018 submissions.

 Student Learning Outcomes for Degree Programs